MileHacker Logo

 Embassy/Consulate:

 Have your country's embassy or consulate contact information readily available.
-Most are in The french capital.
-They can aid in lost passports, legal issues, or emergencies.
+Most are in Paris.
+They can support in lost passports, legal issues, or emergencies.

 • 3